Elected officials love to tout the importance of transparency – but how well do states actually stack up?

 “Given the current severity of our budget problems, citizens must be able to follow the money,” Baxandall said in a statement.

 (States in dark red had the worst-rated sites.
 Article continues below the map.)

 U.S. PIRG says a strong transparency site should be a user-friendly Web portal that is searchable and includes information on contracts, spending, subsidies and tax expenditures for all government entities.
 It should also be a one-stop site -- so residents don't have dig around through various agency portals -- and should allow residents to browse through categories such as amount, recipient or key word.

 Other states have gone beyond those guidelines to provide even more transparency.
-Maryland's site includes information on loans it makes to specific companies.
-New Jersey shows residents from which sources specific agencies get their revenue.

 States encounter challenges to building the sites, including their cost, difficulty coordinating with different agencies, and dated accounting systems that make it hard to obtain and consolidate data.